An operational notion of classicality based on physical principles: Discussions

 Several follow up questions arises from this work.
-From quantum foundations perspective, universal classicality might give better lower bounds to the overlap of the ontological states of quantum theory than previously known bounds \cite{QO1,QO2}.
+From a quantum foundations perspective, ontic-distinguishability might give better lower bounds to the overlap of the ontological states of quantum theory than previously known bounds \cite{QO1,QO2}.
 Also, the above theorem serves as a no-go theorem for quantum theory.
-As a consequence the notion presented in this work might help construction of newer ontological models.
-Further, the notion of universal classicality would give a better understanding of the set of quantum correlations.
-As was shown above, the violation of known notions of classicality would also imply violation of universal classicality.
-As a consequence, the set of quantum correlations is enlarged and this might give interesting results towards boundedness of quantum correlations \cite{Cola}.
-From quantum information perspective, the above presented operational task might give rise to cryptographic and communication tasks which need less resource to execute as entanglement is not needed to show quantum advantage.
-Also, some device independent schemes might be possible to construct employing the idea of the presented operational task. \\
+Further, the notion of ontic-distinguishability would give a better understanding of the set of quantum correlations.
+As was shown above, the violation of known notions of classicality would also imply a violation of ontic-distinguishability.
+As a consequence, the set of quantum correlations is enlarged, and this might give interesting results towards boundedness of quantum correlations \cite{Cola}.
+In this work, it is shown that ontic-distinguishability implies preparation non-contextuality; it would also be interesting to see the relation between ontic-distinguishability and generalised non-contextuality, which is infact non-contextuality for preparations, transformations as well as measurements.
+From quantum information perspective, the above presented operational task might give rise to cryptographic and communication tasks which need less resource to execute as entanglement is not needed to show a quantum advantage.
+Also, some device-independent schemes might be possible to construct employing the idea of the presented operational task. \\